Marketing Mikkeli & South Savo

 In Korea I led a class of Yonsei University summer school students on a field trip to the modern planned city of Songdo.
 We were nicely guided by assorted experts, and could learn a great deal about this newly-built community, "the largest private-sector construction project in world history."
 Much was impressive.
 But my students had different impressions.
 One complained "imagine you are twelve years old Ė this place is boring and sterile."

-A healthy community should provide for people of all ages.
+Overplanning smothers fun, yet a healthy community should provide for people of all ages.
 We didn't see all facilities, and perhaps that critic might eventually have been satisfied.
-But it's also probably true that curious & feisty kids were not central to the planning process.
-Overplanning smothers fun.
+But it's also true that the planning process probably ignored curious & feisty kids.

 - Bruce Henry Lambert